Actioner/graphql-prisma/README.md

 graphQL:variables { filter: 'awesome graphql' }
 ```

-Here is a visual representation of the `hackernews-code/src/schema.graphql`, this file describes the GraphQL schema which defines the types and fields supported.
+Here is a visual representation of the `hackernews-code/src/schema.graphql`, this file describes the GraphQL schema which defines the types and fields supported by the underlying model.

 ![Feed Search Query](docs/img/feed-search-query.png)